 - Identify and articulate one’s calling, aptitudes, growing edges and personal philosophy of ministry

 - Demonstrate an integrative understanding of the Biblical, theological, historical, spiritual and personal dimensions of Christian ministry

 - “Leadership Formation” (LEAD 0510) course.

 - The first two years of their academic program.

 10 hours per week over two semesters of practical ministry experience (260 hours) in an approved Internship placement setting.

 the formulation of, and adherence to, an individualized Learning Covenant;

 mentoring and weekly supervision sessions with an approved Internship Supervisor;

-- preparation of a Ministry Experience Report to be submitted to peers at one of the designated Ministry Reflection Seminars.
+preparation of a Ministry Experience Report each semester (2 total) to be submitted to peers at one of the designated Ministry Reflection Seminars.
 This will be a 5-page paper consisting of the selection of a “ministry experience” from the placement that is current, open-ended and reveals personal action in the ministry situation;

-- submission of a final Self-Evaluation at the end of the Internship, and the Intern's offering oral feedback about his/her Internship experience.
+submission of a mid-term (in December) and a final Self-Evaluation (at the end of the Internship) and an "exit interview" with the Internship Director where the Intern offers oral feedback about his/her Internship experience.